busebozkurtt/busebozkurtt/README.md

 ### Hi there 👋

 I graduated from Dokuz Eylul University Computer Engineering Department.
-I am interested in artificial intelligence, machine learning and I am trying to improve myself in this regard.
+I am interested in data pipleines, big data ,machine learning and I am trying to improve myself in this regard.
 I have developed projects in programming languages such as Java, Python, C, C#.
 I have experienced in DevOps.

 🌱 I’m currently learning Data Science